mathjax/MathJax-test/README.txt

   java -jar /path/to/your/selenium-server.jar

-Use the file options.cfg to configure the way the test is run.
+Use the file default.cfg to configure the way the test is run.
 When all is ready launch a new instance with the command

   python runTestsuite.py